tum-i4/swarmlab-experimental/README.md

 ### Additions
 * New projects: `examples/examples_course` and `examples/project_scenario`.
-* `utils` with utility functions, e.g., to calculate separation distances.
+* Directory `utils` with utility functions, e.g., to calculate separation distances.
-* `wrapper` with wrapper functions that can be used to configure and execute a set of related simulation runs.
+* Directory `wrapper` with wrapper functions that can be used to configure and execute a set of related simulation runs.
-* Tests: end-to-end tests; however, comprehensiveness and coverage needs to be improved.
+* Tests in `RunSetOfTests.m` in directory `tests`: end-to-end tests; however, comprehensiveness and coverage needs to be improved.
+Run these using the MATLAB testing framework.
-* New obstacle type: rectangular "boxes" as obstacles; NOTE that this is just the result of some brainstorming and many assumptions were made about what block properties a UAV can "perceive" and how it would react. `@Swarm/compute_vel_vasarhelyi.m` should be examined for details.
+* New obstacle type: rectangular "boxes" as obstacles; NOTE that this is just the result of some brainstorming and many assumptions were made about what block properties a UAV can "perceive", `@Swarm/compute_vel_vasarhelyi.m` should be examined for details.

 ### Changes
 * Refactored: `@Swarm/compute_vel_vasarhelyi.m` such that many calculations have been organized into subfunctions.